 Our School Dog

-We would like to introduce to you our newest member of our team - Pippa - our school dog!
+We would like to introduce to you a very special member of our team - Pippa - our school dog!

 All about Pippa

 Pippa is a cocker spaniel cross puppy- a cockapoo (more information below).
-She has started to come into school to get used to our building, staff and most importantly our children! :)
+She began coming into school when she was just a few months old to get used to our building, staff and most importantly our children! :)

 What are the benefits of a school dog?